andrew-bedford/re-app/README.md

 # re/appify
 A simple python script that creates a desktop window using Qt, automatically starts your web app's server locally, displays a splashscreen with your application's logo while it's starting and then load the page in a webview once the server is reachable.

 **Note**: Work in progress.
 It's more of a proof of concept at the moment.
-It is not configurable without editing the script itself.

 ## Development
 ### Running